dnlml/memories/README.md

 _A simple node app to create a realtime mosaic of photos uploaded_

 ## HOW TO
-- `npm i` -> Install the pcakges required
+-  Open the terminal and run `npm i` to install the required packages.
-- `npm run memories` -> Start the app.
-Go to localhost:4000 to see the upload interface and got to localhost:4000/gallery to show the mosaic
+-  Then run `npm run memories` to start the app.
+-  Go to `localhost:4000` to see the upload interface and got to `localhost:4000/gallery` to show the mosaic.
-- `npm run cleanAll` -> *Only for dev purpose* Empty the `/uploads` and `/thumbs` folder
+-  [*Only for dev purpose*] Run `npm run cleanAll` to empty the `/uploads` and `/thumbs` folders.

 ## TODO
 - check multiple upload from differente devices